 We find that this precious time at the end of our day helps to safeguard our pupils.
 It sends children home calm and happy and reinforces the family ethos of our school where any issue, no matter how tricky, can be discussed with a trusted adult and each day is a new day where everyone has the chance to make different choices and achieve different outcomes.

-Our first week back at school is off-timetable.
-Children's well being will be prioritised above all else; fun and engaging physical activity, art and craft sessions, mindfulness and drama will be used predominantly.
-During the Autumn term 2020, each child will receive an additional SEAL/PSHE lesson each week.
-This is to support the mental health and well-being of our pupils as we slowly introduce them back into education.
+Our first week back at school in September and our first day back at school in March was off-timetable.
+Children's well being is being prioritised above all else; fun and engaging physical activity, art and craft sessions, mindfulness and drama was used predominantly.
+During the Autumn term 2020, each child received an additional SEAL/PSHE lesson each week.
+This was to support the mental health and well-being of our pupils as we slowly introduce them back into education.
 Talking therapy is considered the best way of addressing anxiety with children of this age so pupils will be given the opportunity to talk about their individual experiences, sharing the positives and the negatives.